ferdinandostzimas/Exploring-US-Flights-Data/README.md

 The file Exploring-US-Flights-Data.ipynb contains each question of the assignment authored by said professor, followed by each answer authored by myself (Ferdinand Tzimas).

-The file used to extract the data for the project is 671009038_T_ONTIME_REPORTING.csv, the file should be placed in the same folder as the jupyter file containing the code in order for the data to be successfully retireved.
+The file used to extract the data for the project is 671009038_T_ONTIME_REPORTING.csv, the file should be placed in the same folder as the jupyter file containing the code in order for the data to be successfully retrieved.
 I have uploaded said file in a compressed(zip) form.